 - The athletic department has a certified athletic trainer (AT) on staff, which a 2011 study shows substantially increases the likelihood that a concussion will be recognized and treated.
 Two-thirds of parents in a 2010 survey support a requirement that an AT be at all practices and games, although they disagreed on how to pay for the trainer.
 Statistics released by the National Athletic Trainers' Association in 2015 show that approximately seven out of ten U.S. secondary schools with an ongoing athletic program now have access to athletic trainers (ATs), whether full-time or part-time, which is double the NATA's 1994 estimate finding that only about 35% had such access.
 Approximately 70% of U.S. high schools have an AT at games and practices every day, and that 86% of all high school athletes now have an AT working with them on a daily basis.
 In some states, however, the number is much lower (Over three-quarters of Nebraska high schools, for instance, are without ATs).
 Most state high school associations still do not require a trainer at high school football games.
 In the absence of an AT, some programs (USA Football, for example) are trying to make sure that, especially at the youth level, that someone with training in recognizing and responding to the signs and symptoms of concussion is designated to be on the sideline of every game or practice;

 - Every child in a contact sport undergoes comprehensive pre-season baseline testing: (a) computerized neuropsychological/neurocogntive (NP), (b) balance (BESS), and (c) visual (King-Devick);

-- Their child's athletic programs requires that each athlete undergo a comprehensive pre-participation physical examination (PPE) which includes the taking of a concussion history (diagnosed/undiagnosed), questions on risk factors (ADD, ADHD, migraines, depression, family history of neurological disorders, e.g. Alzheimer's, early dementia, ALS, MS, Parkinson's);
+- Their child's athletic programs requires that each athlete undergo a comprehensive pre-participation physical examination (PPE) which includes the taking of a detailed concussion history (diagnosed/undiagnosed), questions on risk factors (ADD, ADHD, migraines, depression, family history of neurological disorders, e.g. Alzheimer's, early dementia, ALS, MS, Parkinson's);

-- Parents or guardians receive written notice of injuries and must give written consent before their child is allowed to return to play (many of the new concussion safety laws being enacted around the country make such notice and consent mandatory);
+- Parents or guardians receive written notice of injuries and must give written consent before their child is allowed to return to play (many of the new concussion safety laws make such notice and consent mandatory);